If life is made up of little moments, what better way to share them than with the best tea?

-That’s why, on top of our Yunnan teas, you will find in our store a tasty selection of organic Oolong teas from the mountains of Taiwan, and celebrated green teas from the Uji Valley, Japan, to suit just about every palate.
+That’s why you will find in-store a tempting selection of organic Oolong teas from the mountains of Taiwan, and celebrated green teas from the Uji Valley, Japan, to suit just about every palate.
 Our unique tea wares from Japan, Taiwan and mainland China beautifully complement our teas.